uclchem/UCLCHEM/README.md

 ## License
 We use the [MIT License](https://github.com/uclchem/UCLCHEM/blob/main/LICENSE.txt), allowing the user liberties with how they use UCLCHEM.
 To foster our efforts and open science, we however kindly request the user to:
 1. Cite the paper if you use our code.
-2. Make public any flavours of UCLCHEM you derive and use for articles, in order of preference: as a pull request on this reposistory, as a fork, code uploaded somewhere.
+2. Make public any flavors of UCLCHEM you derive and use for articles, in order of preference: as a pull request on this reposistory, as a fork, code uploaded somewhere.

 ## Installation Instructions